 NetLogo Models Library:

-This model explores the formation of networks that result in the "small world" phenomenon -- the idea that a person is only a couple of connections away any other person in the world.
+This model explores the formation of networks that result in the "small world" phenomenon -- the idea that a person is only a couple of connections away from any other person in the world.

 The NUM-NODES slider controls the size of the network.
 Choose a size and press SETUP.

-Note that for certain ranges of the fraction of nodes, the average path length decreases faster than the clustering coefficient.
+Note that for certain ranges of the fraction of nodes rewired, the average path length decreases faster than the clustering coefficient.
 In fact, there is a range of values for which the average path length is much smaller than clustering coefficient.
 (Note that the values for average path length and clustering coefficient have been normalized, so that they are more directly comparable.)
 Networks in that range are considered small worlds.

 Try plotting the values for different rewiring probabilities and observe the trends of the values for average path length and clustering coefficient.
 What is the relationship between rewiring probability and fraction of nodes?
 In other words, what is the relationship between the rewire-one plot and the rewire-all plot?

 Do the trends depend on the number of nodes in the network?